croketillo/colorpattern/README.md

 # ColorPattern

 ColorPattern is a Python module designed for enhancing text output in the console by applying color to specific patterns.
-It offers a flexible way to define patterns and apply different text colors, background colors, styles, and underlines to matching text in the output.
+It offers a flexible way to define patterns and apply different text colors, background colors, styles, underlines and other options to predefined patterns.

+Use regular expressions to define the pattern to color.
+With the color pattern initialized, any console output that matches the pattern will have the defined styles applied to it.

-In Version 1.4.1 can strikethrough, blink text and italic text
+Since Version 1.4.1 can strikethrough, blink text and italic text

 ## Installation